 not very deep but not a whole lot is seen inside.
 The fit requires sanding.

 The main parts and fuselage are seen here, ready for next assembly.

 Also at the lower wing, gaps needs

-It was decided to make a aluminium metal scheme, so a couple of grey layers were airbrushed.
+It was decided to make a rather metallic gloss aluminium metal scheme as supplied by the manufacturer, so a couple of grey layers were airbrushed.
 This was followed by a coat of natural metal using ALCLAD II polished aluminium metallic coat no. 105 using the airbrush at a low pressure (0.8 bar).
 When dry, it showed a good sheen.
 I did not put on a black gloss undercoat as the model is very small and I thought a too gloss sheen would not look realistic.

 Some tiny gaps needed again some filler,